skrey/yellow-extensions/source/publish/README.md

 ## How to publish an extension

 The [published extensions](https://github.com/datenstrom/yellow-extensions) are included in the [update process](https://github.com/datenstrom/yellow-extensions/tree/master/source/update).
-This will make sure that all users get the latest version of your extension.
+This will make sure that all users get the latest extensions.
 First increase the version number in your PHP code, then publish your extension at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command).
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php publish` followed by a folder.
 This will update all necessary files.
 Upload your changes to GitHub and create a pull request for `datenstrom/yellow-extensions`.

 ## How to update the standard installation